Kaymak: Armenia

-In Armenia, kaymak is mostly called "sar" (սար) or "seruts’k" (սերուցք).
+In Armenia, kaymak is mostly called sar (սար) or seruts’k (սերուցք).
 It is mostly popular in Western Armenia communities, but not a really commercialized product and mostly a product found in villages.
 It is a creamy dairy product made by simmering fresh buffalo, sheep, or cow milk, then cooling it slowly, during which a thick layer of cream forms on top.
 This cream is then skimmed off and sometimes lightly fermented.
 It is often served with honey, bread, or fruit, especially at breakfast or during special occasions.

-It is also used for desserts, like with gata (food), kadaif, or baklava, but some eat It freshly.
+It is also used for desserts, like with gata, kadaif, or baklava, but some eat it fresh.
 It can also be used as a filling for pancakes.